homemade-recipes/homemade-recipes.github.io/README.md

 Thank you for choosing this app, by using it you create a more efficient way of cooking, you waste less and colaborate with the quarantine period.

+Special thanks to [nagano](https://github.com/nagano) for the great design.